MandarinConLaBarba/mandarindrummond.com/content/articles/yes-i-prefer-and-defer-promises/index.md

-title: "Yes, I Prefer (and Defer) Promises..."
+title: Yes, I Prefer (and Defer) Promises...
 date: 2013-02-01 8:31

 I like Node.js a lot.
 In fact I've been working with it almost exclusively for the past twelve months and I'm not sick of it